H. pylori Infection: When Treatment Is Necessary (and When It’s Not)

 This compound, found in plants like goldenseal and barberry, has shown antimicrobial activity against H. pylori.
 Berberine is also commonly used for SIBO treatment.

-Other Natural Approaches:
+Other Natural Supportive Approaches

 Apple Cider Vinegar: While more research is needed, some anecdotal evidence suggests that apple cider vinegar may help balance stomach acid levels and reduce H. pylori growth.